EPCCed/2023-09-21_Singularity_Nottingham/_episodes/reproducibility.md

 > Now that we're at the end of the lesson material, take a moment to reflect on
 > what you've learned, how it applies to you, and what to do next.
 >
-> 1. In your own notes, write down or diagram your understanding of Docker containers and container images:
+> 1. In your own notes, write down or diagram your understanding of Singularity containers and container images:
 > concepts, commands, and how they work.
-> 2. In the workshop's shared notes document, write down how you think you might
+> 2. In your own notes, write down how you think you might
 > use containers in your daily work.
 If there's something you want to try doing with
 > containers right away, what is a next step after this workshop to make that happen?
 >